isomerpages/mlaw-lsb/notices-and-announcements/notices/_posts/2025-04-01-post-LSB Notice: LSB Examinations (Cadastal Law, Land Lot and Strata Survey) to be held on 14 July 2025.md

 <p>55 Newton Road</p>
 <p>Singapore 307987</p>
 <p></p>
-<p>All subjects must be completed and submitted to the Deputy Registrar (Ms
+<p>All subjects must be completed and submitted electronically through the
-Mitsy Ng) before the closing time and date.</p>
+individual unique link provided to candidates before the closing time and date.
+Submission should be made to the Deputy Registrar (Ms Mitsy Ng).</p>
 </td>
 </tr>
 </tbody>